Understanding Embryo Adoption

 Hope’s Promise is actively involved in a new adoption frontier – that of embryo adoption.
+We provide home studies to Colorado families interested in pursuing an embryo adoption through a matching agency.

 Embryo adoption is a relatively new process in which couples who have frozen embryos in storage, that they do not plan on using to build their family, agree to release the embryos for transfer to an adoptive couple.
 The adopting family may be either known or unknown by the donating family.
 The intent is that the embryos will be transferred into the womb of the adoptive mother so that she and her husband may give birth to a child and be that child’s parents.